 Abstract

-Communities closer together in space are generally more similar than those further apart, according to the distance-decay (d-d) of similarity relationship.
+Ecological communities closer together in space are generally more similar than those further apart, according to the distance-decay (d-d) of similarity relationship.
 Historically, microorganisms were assumed to defy this relationship due to their capacity for long distance, passive dispersal.
 Yet, molecular studies have recorded highly variable d-d relationships in a range of microbial communities from different environments, using very different methods.
-Therefore, we sought to understand whether this variability in microbial d-d relationships is caused by different study methodologies, or by different biological contexts.
+Therefore, we sought to understand whether this variability in microbial d-d relationships is caused by different study methodologies or biological contexts.
 To do this, we conducted a meta-analysis and gathered information on 287 microbial d-d relationships, using the Mantel correlation coefficient as a measure of effect size.
 We found that d-d relationships were only weakly related to sequencing depth, and differences between community quantification methods (e.g. fingerprinting, high-throughput sequencing, morphological) were only observed for statistically significant d-d relationships.
 Distance-decay relationships derived using phylogenetic measures of community dissimilarity (e.g. Unifrac) were generally weaker than those using compositional dissimilarity metrics (e.g. Jaccard, Bray-Curtis).
 Significant differences were also observed between different study systems, with soils showing weaker d-d relationships, and host-associated systems showing stronger relationships.
 Stronger d-d relationships were also observed over large spatial scales, but no difference was observed between different taxa.
 We conclude that the microbial d-d relationship may be highly context-dependent, changing with study system and spatial scale, but could also be influenced by the methods used.
-Therefore, we urge researchers to carefully consider how their methodological choices they make may enhance or obscure ecological signal.
+We provide suggestions for selecting methods that will enhance ecological signals.

 Introduction